-Gordon JS, Staples JK, Abdel Attai JA.
+I. Gordon JS, Staples JK, Abdel Atti JA.
 Mind-body skills groups for posttraumatic stress disorder and depression symptoms in Palestinian adults in Gaza.
-2010 (manuscript in preparation)
+Submitted for publication.

 II.
 The Department of Defense (DOD) has awarded the Center a grant to study the effects of mind-body skills groups on veterans returning from Afghanistan and Iraq

 - The study will be performed at the Southeast Louisiana Veterans Healthcare System in collaboration with investigators there.
 We will be measuring the effect of mind-body skills groups on PTSD, anger, quality of sleep, depression, anxiety, health-related quality of life, and posttraumatic growth (positive psychological changes that can occur as a result of trauma exposure).

 III.
 Research on our new program in Haiti is just beginning